Solo Travel in Armenia

 Travel in Armenia

-Armenia has some stunning scenery to drive through however the infrastructure of the roads make it difficult to drive through especially if you are travelling from Georgia to Armenia.
-If you are a confident driver and can handle potholed roads then hire a car.
+Armenia has some stunning scenery to drive through however the infrastructure of the roads make it difficult for driving in Armenia, especially if you are travelling from Georgia to Armenia.
+If you are a confident driver and can handle potholed roads then you could consider car rental for a road trip.

-There is a train network which goes to Vanadzor, Gyumri, and Sevan but it can be slow.
+For public transport, there is Armenia train travel and the train goes to Vanadzor, Gyumri, and Sevan but it can be slow.
 Mini-vans operate inter-city but you may find yourself having to go back to Yerevan (the hub) to travel to a different part of the country.
 Some wait until they have enough people before departing whilst other routes have proper schedules.
 You will need to allow enough time to travel around the country by bus.

 Hitchhiking is common here but use your intuition if you do hitchhike.
 Using a tour company which offers a private driver is a good way to get around the country.

-You’ll need a least a week to see Armenia’s main highlights.
-If you don’t mind travelling a few hours, here are our recommended itineraries:
+How many days needed to visit Armenia?
+You’ll need a least a week to see the best places in Armenia.
+If you don’t mind travelling for a few hours, here are our recommended itineraries for an Armenia trip.

 - Yerevan (3 nights)